nllz/IRTF-HRPC/draft-glossary.md

 : There should be a clear definition of its scope and applicability.
 The limits of a systems scalability should be defined.

 Stateless / stateful
-: In computing, a stateless protocol is a communications protocol that treats each request as an independent transaction that is unrelated to any previous request so that the communication consists of independent pairs ofrequest and response.
+: In computing, a stateless protocol is a communications protocol that treats each request as an independent transaction that is unrelated to any previous request so that the communication consists of independent pairs of request and response.
 A stateless protocol does not require the server to retain session information or status about each communications partner for the duration of multiple requests.
 In contrast, a protocol which requires keeping of the internal state on the server is known as a stateful protocol. {{Wikipedia [https://en.wikipedia.org/wiki/Stateless_protocol] }}

 Transparent:
-: "transparency" refers to the original Internet concept of a single universal logical addressing scheme, and the mechanisms by which packets may flow from source to destination essentially unaltered. {{RFC2775}}
+: "transparency" refers to the original Internet concept of a single universal logical addressing scheme, and the mechanisms by which packets may flow from source to destination essentially unaltered. {{RFC 2775}}

 Debugging:
 : Debugging is a methodical process of finding and reducing the number of bugs, or defects, or malfunctions in a protocol or its implementation, thus making it behave as expected and analyse the consequences that might have emanated from the error.
 Debugging tends to be harder when various subsystems are tightly coupled, as changes in one may cause bugs to emerge in another. {{Based on Wikipedia [https://en.wikipedia.org/wiki/Debugging] }}